ejriffer/Data-410-Final-Project/README.md

 **Decision Tree Classifier**

 Decision tree classifiers use decision trees to split the data into different nodes.
-The goal of this split is to group all of the data with others of it's same group.
+The goal of this split is to group all of the data with others of its same group.
 This splitting criteria is based on gini impurity which is defined as:

 ![CodeCogsEqn-14](https://user-images.githubusercontent.com/74326062/167920906-48dbf239-61fc-4016-98d0-a1c3d95f6451.svg)